 Also indicate the full name of the author who will introduce the demonstrator(s).

-Author Name: Demonstrating the procedure will be _________ (name of the person or persons), a _________ (technician, post doc, grad student) from my laboratory.
+Francesca Gilli: Demonstrating the procedures will be Nora Welsh and Michael Linzey, both grad students from the program in experimental and molecular medicine at Dartmouth and our neuroimmunology research laboratory.
 (Add additional mention of demonstrators as necessary).

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera